-In this session, attendees will learn how marketing automation tools and strategies can help utilities design experiences that can enhance digital customer relationships.
+In this session, attendees will learn how marketing automation tools and strategies can help utilities design experiences to enhance digital customer relationships.
 Specifically, by better utilizing automated emails prompted by customer actions, companies can engage more effectively with customers and build a better customer experience.

 Presenter: Sonia McCollum – Web Manager, Southern Company

 Using Psycho-Linguistics to Trigger Trust

 Winning back customer trust with a resilient complaints team is essential, and agents must be able to bounce back from difficult conversations throughout the day.
 In this session, British Gas will outline the development of a custom training program that enhanced the emotional intelligence and resilience of complaint team agents.
 During this presentation, you will learn about the use of actors to drive home the difference between rational and emotional conversations, workshops that helped agents create emotionally acceptable arguments and the psychological feedback each agent received from a clinical psychologist highlighting the implications of their personal Emotional Intelligence scores.

 Presenters: Dr. Valerie Bram – Managing Director, T2 UK Ltd